cdouglas/iceberg/benchmarks/local_benchmarks/README.md

 These catalogs can be used in the experiments.yaml's.
 Later we can setup further catalogs to use object stores, ...

 #### connection_config.yaml

-The connection_config can be used for all local experiments on the Spark Cluster deployed via docker-compose.It setup to connect to Spark Cluster deloyed by the docker-compose via jdbc.
+The connection_config specifies the connection to the local Spark Cluster and the Spark configuration.
-Connection to several spark clusters and direct connection to the Spark master are possible.
-Within the docker container hostnames are the names specified in the docker-compose, e.g., spark-master or spark-thrift.
+It specifies the catalogs and many other Spark configuration.
+It can be used for all local experiments.

+Alternatively, JDBC connections can be configured.
+Also several concurrent connections can be configured.

 #### library.yaml's